tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 traffic.
 In this case, the SR Flex-Algorithm computed paths and Flex-Algorithm SR SIDs are not shared by other Slice-Flow Aggregates traffic.
 However, to allow for better scale, it may be desirable for multiple Slice-Flow Aggregates traffic to share the same SR Flex-Algorithm computed paths and SIDs.
-Further details on how the NRP modes presented in this document can be realized in an SR network are discussed in {{?I-D.bestbar-spring-scalable-ns}}, and
-{{?I-D.bestbar-lsr-spring-sa}}.

 # Network Resource Partition Protocol Extensions